Main Street, Norwell Village, Massachusetts

 Why Norwell Families Choose the Law Office of Jason Cullen

-Norwell is a quiet, family-oriented South Shore town with excellent schools, a strong sense of community, and families who are focused on building a secure future for their children.
-Estate planning is not something most people in Norwell think about until a major life event prompts it, whether that is a new baby, buying a house, or a parent's health scare.
+Norwell is a quiet, family-oriented town with excellent schools and families focused on building a secure future.
+Estate planning is not something most people think about until a major life event prompts it.
 But the best time to plan is before you need to.

-For young and growing families in Norwell, the most important piece of an estate plan is often the one people do not think about: naming a guardian for your minor children.
-If something happens to both parents, your will is where you tell the court who should raise your kids.
-Without that designation, a judge makes the call.
-Beyond guardianship, a trust can ensure that any inheritance your children receive is managed by someone you choose and distributed at an age when they are ready for it, not handed over at 18.
+For young families, the most important piece is naming a guardian for your minor children.
+If something happens to both parents, your will tells the court who raises your kids.
+Beyond guardianship, a trust ensures any inheritance is managed by someone you choose and distributed when your children are ready for it.

 How I Help